-Example 1 Analysis An entity holds investments to collect Although the entity considers, their contractual cash flows.
-The among other information, the funding needs of the entity are financial assets' fair values from predictable and the maturity of its a liquidity perspective (ie the financial assets is matched to the cash amount that would be entity's estimated funding needs. realised if the entity needs to The entity performs credit risk sell assets), the entity's management activities with the objective is to hold the financial objective of minimising credit losses. assets in order to collect the In the past, sales have typically contractual cash flows.
-Sales occurred when the financial assets' would not contradict that credit risk has increased such that the objective if they were in assets no longer meet the credit response to an increase in the criteria specified in the entity's assets' credit risk, for example if documented investment policy.
-In the assets no longer meet the addition, infrequent sales have credit criteria specified in the occurred as a result of unanticipated entity's documented investment funding needs. policy.
-Infrequent sales resulting Reports to key management from unanticipated funding personnel focus on the credit quality needs (eg in a stress case of the financial assets and the scenario) also would not contractual return.
-The entity also contradict that objective, even if monitors fair values of the financial such sales are significant in assets, among other information. value.
+Although the entity considers, among other information, the financial assets' fair values from a liquidity perspective (ie the cash amount that would be realised if the entity needs to assets). the entity's objective is to hold the financial assets in order to collect the contractual cash flows.
+Sales would not contradict that objective if they were in response to an increase in the assets' credit risk, for example if the assets no longer meet the credit criteria specified in the entity's documented investment policy.
+Infrequent sales resulting from unanticipated funding needs (eg in a stress case scenario) also would contradict that objective, even if such sales are significant in value.